|

 I recommend using level wind reels for the heavier outfits.

-Level winds have a couple of advantages, they wind the line on
+Level winds have a couple of advantages, they spool the line on

 automatically so you don’t have to, and you can use the level wind